Cinnamon Bun Week

 Next week is the most wonderful week of the year – cinnamon bun week!
 That’s right, from October 2nd through October 8th we’re celebrating the humble cinnamon bun.

 We want YOU to bake with us.
 Yes, like GBBO, but only buns.
 Using your own recipe or one you are trying out, get baking!
-Get the kids involved or bake on your own, whatever way you decide to make buns, make them with love and determination!
+Get the kids involved or bake on your own, whatever way you decide to make buns, make them with love and determination.

-Once you are done, take a picture and send it to us firstname.lastname@example.org (just one pic, please) OR you can tag us on Twitter (@scanditwitchen) on Instagram (@scandikitchen) – using the hash tag #showusyourbuns. ee will find your buns and we’ll retweet or post to insta for the best ones – so the would can see your beautiful creations.
+Once you are done, take a picture and send it to us email@example.com (just one pic, please) OR you can tag us on Twitter (@scanditwitchen) on Instagram (@scandikitchen) – using the hash tag #showusyourbuns. ee will find your buns and we’ll retweet or post to insta for the best ones – so the world can see your beautiful creations.
 Best thing?
 You can win a copy of our new book Nørth and a big box of Scandinavian goodies (we’re talking chocolate, liquorice and more).